SV Zulte Waregem: History

 Zulte Sportief was founded in 1950 and directly became a member of the national association (matricule n° 5381).
 The club Zultse V.V. (with the same matricule) was started after the 1976 merger between Zulte Sportief and S.K.
 Zulte.
-In 2001, the team merged with K.S.V.
-Waregem, who had played in the first division for many years.
-No team from Zulte ever achieved promotion to the second division before S.V.
-Zulte Waregem in 2002.
+In 2001, the team merged with KSV Waregem, who had played in the first division for many years.
+No team from Zulte ever achieved promotion to the second division before SV Zulte Waregem in 2002.
 Zultse V.V., though, gained access to the third division in 1995.
 The club finished 14th out of 16 for two seasons and was relegated the second time after the playoff.

 In 1999, the season in which it came back, Zultse finished fourth in this division.
-Two years later, the new club became champion of the 3rd division A. The registered office of Zulte Waregem lies in Zulte, but the club is based in the stadium of K.S.V.
-Waregem in Waregem and the red and white colours of K.S.V.
-Waregem prevail.
+Two years later, the new club became champion of the 3rd division A. The registered office of Zulte Waregem lies in Zulte, but the club is based in the stadium of KSV Waregem in Waregem and the red and white colours of KSV Waregem prevail.

 The club got a chance to shine on the European stage during the 2006–07 UEFA Cup, reaching the round of 32, playing against English club Newcastle United, although they lost 4–1 on aggregate.
 Their second European appearance was in the 2013–14 season, as Zulte Waregem finished second in 2012–13 Belgian Pro League and qualified for the third qualifying stage of the 2013–14 UEFA Champions League, where they lost to PSV (5–0 on aggregate).
 Zulte Waregem dropped to the 2013–14 UEFA Europa League play-off round, where they defeated APOEL, drawing 1–1 at home and winning 1–2 in Nicosia thanks to a late goal from Jens Naessens.
 At the group stage, they were drawn alongside Rubin Kazan, Wigan Athletic and Maribor.
 Zulte Waregem started with a draw against Wigan.
 After, they lost to Rubin (4–0) and Maribor (1–3), but later managed to defeat Maribor at Ljudski vrt (0–1) and Wigan at DW Stadium (1–2).
 Finally, a loss against Rubin at home and Maribor's win over Wigan eliminated Zulte Waregem from the European competition.
 In the 2016–17 season, Zulte Waregem drew an average home attendance of 9,578.